Daylight saving time in the Americas: The Caribbean islands

-The Bahamas
+Bahamas

 The Commonwealth of The Bahamas observes DST according to the American schedule.

 Barbados

 Barbados in the western Atlantic no longer observes Daylight Saving Time, like many Caribbean nations.
 The last observance of a daylight saving-related time clock adjustment was between Sunday, 20 April 1980 at 02:00 and Thursday, 25 September 1980 at 02:00.
 On 25 September the clock was shifted from -3:00 to -4:00, where it has remained since.

 Cuba

 Cuba normally observes DST from March to October although the precise dates vary.
 For two years in the mid-2000s, Cuba stayed on DST throughout the year.
 In 2009 it was on DST from the second Sunday in March to the last Sunday of October.
 In 2011, it was on DST from the second Sunday in March to the first Sunday in November.

 Dominica

 Dominica in the Caribbean does not observe Daylight Saving Time, like several other Caribbean nations.